Foods that are yellow are completely listed in this article. Before we start, let’s examine what yellow foods offer.

 12. Durian

-Furthermore, the unusual durian is said to as the “king of fruits” in Southeast Asia.
-It has more nutrients than most other fruits and is a powerhouse of fiber, B vitamins, and C.
+Furthermore, the unusual durian is considered the “king of fruits” in Southeast Asia.
+It has more nutrients than most other fruits and is a fiber, B vitamins, and C powerhouse.

-However, it has the power to alienate both close friends and family members: you either love or loathe durian.
+However, it can alienate close friends and family members: you either love or loathe durian.

 13. Eggs